yoleg/CustomUrls/README.txt

 (Hopeful) Roadmap:
 * Add helper snippets to link from other pages
-* Add a JSON generator tool to the manager to generate URL schemes
+* Add a JSON generator tool to the manager to generate URL schemas